amarnadh19/books/Cloud/Azure/RBAC.md

 Azure includes several Built-in-roles that you can use.

+To understand how the roles work, let's examine three roles that apply to all resource types:

+- **Owner**, which has full access to all resources, including the right to delegate access to others.

+- **Contributor**, which can create and manage all types of Azure resources but can’t grant access to others.

+- **Reader**, which can view existing Azure resources.

 For example: Virtual Machine Contributor role allows a user to create and manage virtual machines.

 If the build-in roles don't meet the specific needs of your organization, you can create your own *Azure Custom Roles*.